-SHORT-BILLED DOWITCHER with an unidentified duck species in its confusing eclipse plumage:
+LONG-BILLED DOWITCHER with an unidentified duck species in its confusing eclipse plumage:

 Unfortunately, we failed to find the target bird the Gull-billed Tern.
 I think this species migrates back south early so I may have missed it for the year.

 After dinner, we arrived to Jacob Riis Park where beautiful crashing waves provided a nice backdrop for a group of about ninety DUNLIN & SANDERLING:

 Tian and I enjoyed a little bird of birding, swimming, and soaking up the evening sun.
 A fun way to wrap up the day!
 Here I am with my “bird-of-the-day” yesterday, haha!

 Stay tuned — I think I will go out again tomorrow!